smarttdm/ebaas.github.io/_posts/2017-6-2-InstallEbassHelp.markdown

 Find the command at Start->Ebaas->StartServer and click on the command to launch the application server.
 Please run the command as the administrator on Windows 7 or Windows 10, and You will see the command windows shown in Figure 1 if the application server started successfully.
 To stop the application server, just close the command window.

 <img src="{{'/assets/img/2017-06-01-Fig1.png' | prepend: site.baseurl }}" alt="">
-Figure1. - Application Server Window
+Fig. 1: Application Server Window

 ## Getting Started